 1. Responsibility: Institutions have a responsibility to properly educate the student body for the real world.
 “Critical Pedagogy” as noted by Paulo Freire, is more important now than ever.
-High-level thinking, problem-solving, self-reflection, reasoning, asking and debating are ‘real life’ skills that must be demonstrated throughout one’s program.
-Content is always important, however, in such a faced paced world, universities must provide a venue for real-life skills, or the student will come out of school with a degree to nowhere.
+High-level thinking, problem-solving, self-reflection, reasoning, asking and debating are real life skills that must be demonstrated throughout the course of a program.
+These skills apply to learning and applying knowledge, while also preparing a student for employment.
 Students must come first; as they are the reason the university exists.
-Universities must be committed to properly educating their students to the very best of their ability.
+Universities must be committed to properly educating their students to the very best of their ability, academically and holistically.
 Higher education is a gift for many, and it must be respected and used wisely.

 2. Culture: Many universities have a culture.
 This culture is one that lives within the relationships formed between colleagues.
 There are many bonds created between professors that hold the university up and keep students coming back for more.
-These professors write books together, create classes, write curriculum, and they make magic for their students.
+Professors write books together, create classes, write curriculum, and they make magic for their students.
 They share many professional goals.
-Culture and connections must be respected and appreciated.
+Culture and connections must be respected, honored and appreciated.
 When a dent is placed within a culture (such as a mass layoff of teachers), the institution cries, and the students feel the sorrow.
-They quickly realize a great change has taken place.
+They too, quickly realize a great change has taken place.

 3. Change: Change is the only constant.
 Institutions and teachers must keep up with the rapid demands of technology in education.
 If teachers are reluctant or scared to face the changes in technology (or any changes in the current education movement), they will quickly fall behind.
 As role models, teachers must embrace the change to move with the way of the world.
-Regardless of anyone’s opinion, technology is here here to stay, and teachers must be open to training and learning new ways to teach, or they (very sadly) can be left behind.
+Regardless of opinion, technology is here here to stay, and teachers must be open to training and learning new ways to utilize technology.
+Technology is a tool, not a replacement for teachers.

 4. Roots: Many institutions have great history and amazing stories to tell.
 They should always stay grounded and remember their purpose.
-Social justice, making a difference, and helping communities are examples of staying within the original heritage of the college.
-Someone started a school for a reason, and those reasons should live on forever.
-The university should respect the roots and basics of the beginning.
-Hold onto purpose and meaning.
+Social justice, making a difference, and helping communities are some examples of staying within the original heritage of the college.
+Someone started a school for a reason, and that reason should live on forever.
+The university should respect the roots and basics of the beginning, by holding onto purpose and meaning.

-5. People: Everyone working at a university is a person.
-We are all the same.
-The president of a university is no greater than the secretary on the first floor.
-Institutions should remember that everyone must work together in an open and transparent manner.
-They should treat each other with the greatest amount of respect.
-Everyone working in a university plays an important role that keeps the wheels in motion.
-Administration should listen to those working in the field so they can work together to make the university a better place.
+5. People: Those working in institutions should remember that everyone must work together in an open and transparent manner.
+They should treat each other with the greatest amount of compassion and respect.
+Shared governance should be used appropriately.
+The constitution of a university must be followed, used and respected.
+Everyone working in a university plays an important role that keep the wheels in motion.
+Administration should listen to those working in the field so they can work together to make the university a better place for everyone.